preeti-chauhan/hwe-modelsim-xubuntu-macos/README.md

 ---

-2. Make the Installer Executable
+2. Make the Installer Executable:

 Open a terminal and run: